|

 discovered by MSA, apply immutably to businesses and other organizations.
 One

-this might seem a truism, nearly all smaller organizations, businesses and
+might seem a truism, nearly all smaller organizations—businesses and

 three key components of all types of organizations: what you sell, to whom